-It’s different studying part-time – we’ve a decade’s experience in delivering the NCTJ syllabus to those combining work with study.
+It’s different studying part-time – but we have more than a decade’s experience in delivering the NCTJ syllabus to those combining work with study.

-Here’s some frequenly asked questions specific to part-time study.
+So, here are some frequently asked questions specific to part-time study.

 How much time will I need off for exams?